What to Know about Game Drives Before You Go on Safari

 What should I bring on a game drive?

-You don’t need to bring anything but yourself on a game drive.
 On Ujuzi safaris, water is provided in the vehicle, and the guide usually has a guidebook or two to pass around—not that you will need it, thanks to their expertise.

 Game drives take place predominantly on designated tracks to avoid damage to plant life, and most national parks prohibit off-road driving.
 On some private reserves, drivers may go off these tracks in search of wildlife.
 If a game drive needs to go off-road, the guide will search for areas with more resilient soil and avoid going over the same area twice to minimize impacts.